lzim/teampsd/resources/training_guides/r/markdown.md

 ### 5. Headers
 Headers are created by using hashtags (#) with an increasing number of hashtags used to create smaller and smaller headers.
-Before the relevant piece of text, add hashtag(s) and a space.
+Before the relevant piece of text, add hashtag(s) followed by a space before the text.

 #### Code View:
 ```